abychat/salesforce-external-embedded-surveys/README.md

 - A Heroku account
 - A Connected app with a digital certificate & Private key if you want to generate unique invitations for a contact and track their responses
 - For the best experience, limit the number of survey questions on each page to 1 or maximum 2.
+- See tips for hosting high quality images below.

 # Mobile Support